meavk/k8s-in-codespaces-routing/README.md

       path: build/imdb-ui
     ```

-6. Add following lines to `.devcontainer/on-create.sh`, right after `kic build imdb`, to invoke `imdb-ui` build command, so that IMDB UI is built as the container gets created.
+6. Add the following lines to `.devcontainer/on-create.sh`, right after `kic build imdb`, to invoke `imdb-ui` build command so that IMDB UI is built as the container gets created.

     ```bash
     echo "building IMDb UI"